cyschneck/Star-Chart-Spherical-Projection/README.md

 ### newStar Object

 The star chart package comes with over a hundred of brightest stars as part of a built-in library.
 However, a new star can be easily added for plotting or calculations by creating a newStar object.
-The newStar object will require a few important features that plot_stereographic_projection() and finalPositionOfStars() can now accept as an additional argument.
+The newStar object will require a few important features that plot_stereographic_projection() and final_position() can now accept as an additional argument.

 This allows for the creation of a new star in two ways: